 Morioka's main shopping areas are Zaimokucho just north of Morioka Station over the Kitakamigawa River for traditional arts and crafts.
 Kitano Minzoku Ichiba is a popular and colorful fruit and vegetable market.

-For more modern shopping opportunites walk Odori, Morioka's main drag and its cross street, Central Street.
+For more modern shopping opportunities walk Odori, Morioka's main drag and its cross street, Central Street.

-Morioka's main festivals are the Chagu Chagu Umakko Festival on the second Saturday of June celebrating horse-breeding in the area when a 100 decorated horses are paraded through town.
-The festival procession has been designated an Intangible Folk Cultural Property.
+The Chagu Chagu Umakko Festival takes place on the second Saturday of June, celebrating horse-breeding in the area, when a 100 decorated horses are paraded through town, the sound of their bells having been officially designated a "Japanese soundscape" and the festival procession an Intangible Folk Cultural Property.